rhadley-recurly/vim-terragrunt/README.md

 # vim-terragrunt

+This is very much a hack but it works.
+I don't know what I'm doing.

 Vim plugin to format Terragrunt Hashicorp Configuration Language (HCL) files.

 This plugin will run terragrunt hclfmt on the current directory on every :w.